Why Spray Foam Insulation?

 Open Cell Spray Foam vs. Closed Cell Spray Foam

-Open cell spray foam will not shrink or settle and offers:
+Open Cell Foam will not shrink or settle and offers:

-A rapid expansion rate of 150 times its size in seconds
+- A rapid expansion rate of 150 times its

 Closed Cell Foam insulation is denser because the cells contain less air and are more compact.
 Because it is structural in nature, it can be used anywhere in the home—including garages andbasements—adding 300 to 400% more strength to the home and acting as a substantial barrier against mold- and mildew-causing moisture in finished basements.